IBM/cobol-is-fun/my-first-program/README.md

 There are many ways to transfer the files from this Git repo to your z/OS system.
 You could do this directly to z/OS using a Git client running there, or you can use your PC as an intermediate between the Git repo and your z/OS system.

 2. Edit the supplied JCL to meet your environment<br>
 The jobs supplied in this Git repo work on my system, but they might not work on your system unless you modify them.
+<br> <br>
 Things you'll need to customize:
 - Data set and volume names
 - JOB card definition
 - High-level qualifiers in data definitions